mcmtilman/DancingLinks/README.md

 # Test setup

-All benchmarks used release builds with full enforcement of exclusive access to memory and safety checks enabled, executing on a 4.2 GHz Intel Core i7.
+All benchmarks used release builds with whole module compilation, full enforcement of exclusive access to memory and safety checks enabled, executing on a iMac 4.2 GHz Intel Core i7.

 # Requirements

-The code has initially been tested with the Swift 5.1 Snapshot 2019-06-28 XCode toolchain and XCode XCode 11.0 beta 2.
+The code has initially been tested with the Swift 5.1 Snapshot 2019-06-28 toolchain and XCode 11.0 beta 2.
+Later, tests were performed using XCode 11.5 (Swift 5.2.4), as well as Xcode 11.5 with the Swift 5.3 Development Snapshot 2020-06-13 toolchain.

-# Note for Swift 5.2 and 5.3 toolchains

-Using XCode 10.4 with the built-in 5.2 toolchain resulted in a dramatic performance decrease, in particular for the struct-based implementation, which was 20 times slower in the reference benchmark.
-The Swift 5.3 Development Snapshot 2020-06-13 toolchain improved performance somewhat, but the algorithm was still several times slower.
-It seems that the 5.2 and 5.3 toolchains specialized the generic *solve* method less aggressively than 5.1.

-The *DancingLinksAlgorithm* enum solver interface has been redesigned to remedy this problem.
-Performance is now more comparable with the 5.1 results.

-# ClassyDancingLinks tweaking

-When we declare the *left* / *right* / *down* / *up* properties of a node to be *unowned(unsafe)*, in addition to similar (and some other) tweaking of the *Node.Iterator*, performance of the class-based implementation improves to 1.1 ms for the 5.1 toolchain, while the 5.3 toolchain results in 6.2 ms.